ApeWorX/ape/docs/userguides/installing_plugins.md

 # Plugins

-Plugins are core to the Ape's architecture.
+Plugins are core to Ape's architecture.
 Here are some plugin examples in Ape:

 * `CompilerAPI`: For supporting various languages, like Vyper or Solidity.